 UW Facilities personnel are assigned to multiple buildings and may work in any building on campus.
-UW Facilities personnel are instructed to report to their supervisor or work unit in a disaster.
+UW Facilities personnel are instructed to report to their supervisor or work unit in a disaster after checking in with building evacuation warden.
 Departmental emergency plans and building evacuation plans are located in administrative offices and evacuation floor plans are posted on each floor of UW buildings.